• Skip to primary navigation

 makeanddocrew.com

-This stylishly oversized women’s sweater pattern is perfect for trips to the farmer’s market, art museum–or the couch!
+This stylishly oversized women’s sweater is perfect for trips to the farmer’s market, art museum–or the couch!
 Includes griddle stitch video instruction.

 Get the Pattern